cscart/docs/en/user_guide/settings/general.rst

 * **Define minimum order amount by**—choose whether the minimum order amount should include the shipping cost (*Products with shipping*) or be a bare cost of products in the order (*Products*).

-* **Allow shopping for unlogged customers**—if you enable this setting, store visitors will be able to add products to their carts even if they haven't signed in.
+* **Allow shopping for unlogged customers**—determines if the store visitors will be able to add products to their carts and see product prices even if they haven't signed in.

 * **Allow checkout only from the Cart content page**—if you enable this setting, a customer will be redirected to the cart page after clicking the **Checkout** button.
 Otherwise, the customer will go directly to the checkout page.